igmim-yassine/Speech-recognition-using-moroccan-dialect-darija/README.md

 This project is about speech to text using moroccan dialect darija.
 In fact, MSA dataset and Moroccan speech corpus are not that different from each other.
 There is not a stark differnece between them, thig that help stand us in good stead to well tackle the issue of recognition.

-* The model was pretrained using 53 languages :
+The XLSR model was pretrained using 53 languages, multilingual pretraining, with datasets MLS, Babel and common voice:

-The XLSR model uses the following datasets for multilingual pretraining:

 * MLS: Multilingual LibriSpeech (8 languages, 50.7k hours): Dutch, English, French, German, Italian, Polish, Portuguese, Spanish